rsdoiel/antenna/archives/2024/north_america_2024.45.md

 </p><p>
 <em><em>Opportunity: Electing Independent Elena Evans to the commission</em></em>
 </p><p>
-<em><em>Status: Pending</em></em>
+<em><em>Status: 🟡<em> Failed</em></em></em></p><p>
-</p><p>
-	There are three open seats on Montana’s PSC, but unlike in Arizona, most attention is on flipping incumbent Republican Jennifer Fielder’s seat for Elena Evans, a geologist and political Independent.
-The race focuses
-	<a href="https://heatmap.news/politics/public-utilities-arizona-montana-louisiana" target="_self"><u>on energy affordability</u></a>, especially after the Republican commission okayed a 28% rate increase for Northwestern Energy, the biggest utility in the state, last year.
-Evans has said she’d look closer at building climate resiliency into the state’s grid; Fielder <a href="https://montanafreepress.org/2024/10/01/independent-candidate-challenges-incumbent-republican-for-montana-utility-board-seat/" rel="noopener noreferrer" target="_blank"><u>has said</u></a> it isn’t her place to weigh in on climate as a utility regulator.
+	The three open seats on Montana’s PSC remained in Republican control, with incumbent Republican Jennifer Fielder holding out against her challenger, Elena Evans, a geologist and political Independent, who came in fourth.
+Their race had focused on <a href="https://heatmap.news/politics/public-utilities-arizona-montana-louisiana" rel="noopener noreferrer" target="_self">energy affordability</a>, especially after the Republican commission okayed a 28% rate increase for Northwestern Energy, the biggest utility in the state, last year.
+Evans had said she’d look closer at building climate resiliency into the state’s grid, while Fielder <a href="https://montanafreepress.org/2024/10/01/independent-candidate-challenges-incumbent-republican-for-montana-utility-board-seat/" rel="noopener noreferrer" target="_blank">won on the message</a> that it isn’t her place to weigh in on climate as a utility regulator.
 </p><h2 class="rm-anchors" id="nevada">Nevada</h2><p>
 <em><strong><em>U.S. Senate</em></strong></em>
 </p><p>